Seattle-Style Smoked Salmon Chowder

 - Heavy cream + cream cheese: Both are used to add a creamy richness to the chowder.

-- Seafood: I used both a little bit of salad shrimp (or you can use larger cooked shrimp that you just diced up) along with diced smoked salmon in the recipe.
+- Seafood: I use two types of protein in this chowder recipe.
+I use salad shrimp (or you can use larger cooked shrimp that you just diced up) along with diced smoked salmon in the recipe.
 I find it’s way more satisfying with the two different types of seafood.

 How to make the most amazing smoked salmon chowder:

 - Soften the veggies: Melt the butter in a large stockpot or dutch oven.
-Allow the onions and celery to soften; this will take about 6-8 minutes.
+Allow the onions and celery to soften; this will take about 6-8 minutes over medium heat.
 Then, we’ll add in the minced garlic and potatoes.
 Give it all a good stir.
 Crush the fennel between your fingers, or you can use a mortar and pestle.
 Add it into the soup along with bay leaves, dried basil, diced tomatoes, capers, brine, and stock.
+The two tablespoons of capers and a splash of caper brine provide a nice zing to the soup.
+The heavy cream we add later mellows the whole thing out.
 Let the soup come up to a rolling simmer, cover, and let cook for 8-15 minutes or until the potatoes have softened and cooked through.